SMPPWorkshop/SMPPWorkshop.github.io/docs/index.md

 - Dr. Shuai Guo, Expert in Innovation at the Intersection of Medicine and Technology
 - Dr. Junming Li, Expert in Genomic Data Privacy in Precision Medicine
 - Dr. Yutong Wu, Expert in bioinformatics and AI privacy
-- Dr. Samir M. Umran, Expert in Privacy Protection in Health Information Systems
+- Dr. Samir M. Umran, Expert in Lightweight and Scalable Blockchain Consensus Algorithm

 # Invited Keynote Speaker
 ---